paypal/Iguanas/CONTRIBUTING.md

 ### Docstrings

 Docstrings should follow the [numpy](https://numpydoc.readthedocs.io/en/latest/format.html) format.
+Each class docstring should include an example.

 ### Notebooks